Hearing Aid Repair and Reprogramming

 Hearing aids are more discreet and powerful than ever before.
 And it's no wonder that we sometimes end up depending on them for almost all circumstances and situations.
-However, because they are composed of fragile electrical components, they are susceptible to dirt, moisture, and other substances.
+However, they are composed of fragile electrical components and are susceptible to dirt, moisture, and other substances and may require hearing aid repair.

-However, you can continue to enjoy a rich listening experience by following a maintenance and care routine for your hearing aids.
+You can continue to enjoy a rich listening experience by following a maintenance and care routine for your hearing aids every 6 months.

 Here's some routine maintenance you can do to help improve the life of your devices:

-• Store your hearing aids in a dry box when not in use, and leave the battery pack open to preserve battery power.
+Protect from moisture and heat.
+Store in a dry box when not in use, leave the battery pack open, and avoid showers, swimming, or direct sunlight.

 If you're getting feedback, sound interruptions, a less secure fit, or if there are other signs of malfunctioning, it's time to take a closer look.